Sparsity regret bounds for individual sequences in online linear regression: Sparsity Regret Bounds for Individual Sequences

 \begin{proposition} For all $\tau > 0$, the algorithm $\rm{SeqSEW}^*_{\tau}$ satisfies

-where $B_{T+1}^2 \eqdef 2^{\lceil \log_2 \max_{1 \leq t \leq T} y_t^2 \rceil} \leq 2 \, \max_{1 \leq t \leq T} y_t^2$. \end{proposition}
+where $B_{T+1}^2 \eqdef \max_{1 \leq t \leq T} y_t^2$. \end{proposition}

 \begin{remark} {\em In view of Proposition~\ref{prop:chapSparse-SRB-known}, the algorithm $\rm{SeqSEW}^*_{\tau}$ satisfies a sparsity regret bound which is adaptive to the unknown bound $B_y = \max_{1 \leq t \leq T} |y_t|$.
-The price for the automatic tuning with respect to $B_y$ consists only of a multiplicative factor smaller than $2$ and the additive factor $16 B_{T+1}^2$ which is smaller than $32 B_y^2$. } \end{remark}
+The price for the automatic tuning with respect to $B_y$ consists only of the additive term $5 B_{T+1}^2 = 5 B_y^2$. } \end{remark}